 In November 1979 Pastor Ken Pledger came with his wife, daughter and two sons.
 Door-to-door soul-winning evangelism and a bus ministry were started.
 The church began to grow with hundreds saved, baptized and added to the church membership.
 Before long, the church membership began to understand that they were not Bible Protestants but Independent Baptist in doctrine.
 In 1982, the church voted to become the Bow Baptist Church.
 In 1983, Bow Baptist Academy was started as a Christian school ministry of the church.

-After Pastor Pledger’s resignation in June of 1986, Mike Holman served as pastor for less than a year.
+After Pastor Pledger’s resignation in June of 1986, Mike Holman served as pastor for a time.

-Walter McDaniel from Tyler, Texas was unanimously called as pastor on May 10, 1987.
-Pastor McDaniel, a 1981 graduate of Hyles-Anderson College, his wife Joyce and their two daughters, Rachel and Joanna moved to Vermont the first week of June.
+Walter McDaniel from Tyler, Texas was called as pastor on May 10, 1987.
+Pastor McDaniel, a 1981 graduate of Hyles-Anderson College, his wife Joyce and their two daughters, Rachel and Joanna moved to Vermont the first week of June, 1987.

 Many improvements and updates were made to the church plant.
 Lighting and carpeting were added in the auditorium, the pews were refurbished and reupholstered, the two front doors were re-hung to open outward and a large center double door was installed to open into the church main auditorium, the parking lot was paved, a modern kitchen was created downstairs, and the second and third floors were finished out to accommodate needed Sunday school classrooms and office space.

 Pastor Walter and Joyce McDaniel lovingly served the people of Bow Baptist Church and the surrounding communities from June 1987 to October 2020 when they retired and moved to Texas.